 Users and admins upload machine and cloud credentials to Tower so that it can access machines and external services on their behalf.
 By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services) in Tower are stored in the database after being encrypted.
 With external credentials backed by credential plugins, you can map credential fields (like a password or an SSH Private key) to values stored in a secret management system instead of providing them to Tower directly.
-Starting with version 3.5, Ansible Tower provides a secret management system that include integrations for:
+Ansible Tower provides a secret management system that include integrations for: